 2025 Events!

+BIG CHANGES COMING!
 I’m moving this page’s content into a new page at bobrownforaging.com.
-I’m phasing out my scheduled primitive skills classes since foraging walks & programs have literally taken over my life since my two foraging books were published, and I’m now devoting my time to that side of my interests.
-I’ll still teach a few skills classes by appointment only, contact me if you get a small group together and we can work out dates.
-In the meanwhile, check out the new page, let me know what you think and what you’d like to see on it.
+I’m phasing out my scheduled primitive skills classes since foraging walks & programs have literally taken over my life and I’m now devoting my time to those programs.
+I’ll still teach a few skills classes by appointment only, contact me if you get a small group together.
 Thanks!

-Foraging Central Grasslands is now available!
-Order signed copies from the “shop” button, and leave a note if you want them personalized.
+Foraging Central Grasslands is now available, order signed copies from the “shop” button.
 Signed copies of Foraging the Ozarks are also in stock.
-Or order on Amazon here.

 September 5-6: Ozarks Homesteading Expo at Marshfield Fairgrounds.
 I’m honored to be a guest speaker at this awesome event for the fourth year in a row!
 It will feature another stellar lineup with nationally-known speakers, along with friends like Rachel West with Eating the Ozarks and Mike & Cara Snyder with Wildwise Botanicals.

-Date TBA: Wild Herbal Field Trip and Medicinal Plant Symposium at the Ozark Folk Center.
+Oct.
+10-12: Wild Herbal Field Trip and Medicinal Plant Symposium at the Ozark Folk Center.
 Join this group of nationally-known speakers and instructors to learn about the uses of our local Ozarks flora.
-I’ll be helping lead the walks, and will do a program in Saturday’s symposium titled Knowing Nettles.
-Don’t wait to buy tickets, these usually sell out quickly.
+I’ll be helping lead the walks, and doing a program in Saturday’s symposium.
+Don’t wait to buy tickets, these sell out quickly.

 September 24-27: The 27th annual Bois d’ Arc Ancestral Skills Camp & Knap-In at Hulston Mill.
 The Knapper’s Camp free public area features various native arts & crafts vendors, an atlatl competition, and a Saturday evening raffle.
 Stone-age wilderness skills instruction in the paid workshop area features stone tool construction, friction fire, basketry, pottery, weaponry, traps, wild food foraging. shelter, and much more.